 Here’s a quick breakdown of how long it takes for worms to leave a dog:

 Roundworms: Depending on the severity of infection and length of exposure, these can take anywhere from a couple of weeks to several months to leave the body.

 Hookworms: These can take approximately one month to fully develop and leave an infected dog’s system.

 Whipworms: This parasite needs about 2-3 months to develop and exit a canine’s body.

-The best way you can prevent worms is by making sure your dog is on a monthly heartworm preventative and that you’re regularly de-worming them to keep your pup safe.
+The best way to prevent worms is by ensuring your dog is on a monthly heartworm preventative and regularly deworming them to keep your pup safe.

 Related read: How to Switch to Natural Worming Products